 TMJ disorder, which affects the temporomandibular joints (TMJs) that connect your lower jaw to your skull, can make opening and closing your mouth difficult and lead to a host of dental problems.
 The trouble with TMJ disorder, besides its discomfort, is its wide variety of symptoms that can make the condition difficult to diagnose.

-The exact cause of TMJ disorder may be due to a combination of factors, such as arthritis, stress, bruxism, or injury.
+The exact cause of TMJ disorder may be due to a combination of factors, such as arthritis, stress, bruxism, clenching your teeth, or injury.
 Individuals with TMJ disorder often grind their teeth at night, although some individuals with bruxism never develop TMJ disorder.
 Symptoms from the condition can be temporary or long-term.
 Surgery is always a last resort for Dr. Fondriest, who will recommend conservative treatments.